duckdb/duckdb-web/_posts/2023-07-07-python-udf.md

 duckdb.create_function('random_date', random_date, [], DATE)

 # After registration, we can use the function directly via SQL
+# Notice that without side_effect=True, it's not guaranteed that the function will be re-evaluated.
 res = duckdb.sql('select random_date() from range (3)').fetchall()
 # [(datetime.date(2003, 8, 3),), (datetime.date(2003, 8, 3),), (datetime.date(2003, 8, 3),)]